NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 VeloStrap has features like Multi-Instance that change how Roblox works.
 You understand that using these features might break Roblox's Terms of Service.
 You as the user assume all risk of using this feature.

-6. We're Not With Roblox
+6. We are not affilated with Roblox
 NPX Studios is not connected to, supported by, or endorsed by Roblox Corp.

 7. You Take the Risk of using a third party launcher